May, Macron strike border security deal at UK summit

 “We are somehow making a new tapestry together,” Macron said, rejecting any suggestion that it was intended to remind Britain of a victorious France.

-The loan has been met with opposition by French experts who have warned about the delicate state of the 70-meter (230-foot) long embroidery.
+The loan has been met with opposition by French experts who have warned about the delicate state of the 70-metre (230-foot) long embroidery.

 The tapestry, which shows the English King Harold being killed by an arrow in the eye at the Battle of Hastings in 1066, is believed to have been created within years of the battle